 The device can be charged by connecting it to a PC with the supplied USB cable.
 Multiple devices can be charged at once by using a powered USB-hub.
 Charging takes up to 5 hours.

-While the DynaPort MM is connected the LEDs give information about the charging status.
+While the DynaPort is connected the LEDs give information about the charging status.
 Blinking green means that the device is currently charging and when the green LED burns constantly the device is fully charged.

 Starting a measurement